HaliteChallenge/Halite-II/admin/INSTALL.md

  * [Redirect root directory to website directory](http://serverfault.com/questions/9992/how-to-get-apache2-to-redirect-to-a-subdirectory)
  * Tell apache to forbid access to the storage/errors and storage/bots folders and to the halite.ini file

+To setup automatic backups on the website server, copy the `backupWebsite` file in the `Halite/website/cron` folder into the server's `/etc/cron.hourly` folder, change the IP address in the file to that of the backup server, and make sure that the ssh key of the website server is in the `~/.ssh/authorized_keys` file on the backup server.
+Once copied, mark the `backupWebsite` file as executable and give cron permission to execute it like so:

+    cd /etc/cron.hourly
+	chmod +x backupWebsite
+	chmod 755 backupWebsite

 ### Database server setup

     $ cd website/sql && ./install.sh